preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/templates/index.rst

 .. image:: teamwork-settings-setup-channels-settings-tab.png

 + **Tab name**: Type the name for the tab here.
-+ **App Types**: Select type of app for the tab; Built-in meaning Microsoft Apps, or Organization for other Apps, which can, for example, be Omnia Apps.
++ **App types**: Select type of app for the tab; Built-in meaning Microsoft apps, or Organization for other apps, which can, for example, be Omnia apps.

-Yammer Community
+Yammer community
 --------------------
-The following setting is available for a Yammer Community template for Setup:
+The following setting is available for a Yammer community template for Setup:

 .. image:: teamwork-yammer-community-612.png

 **Note!** Yammer Community is not available in Omnia on-prem.

-+ **Welcome Page**: Select the default URL for SharePoint or for a Yammer group.
++ **Welcome page**: Select the default URL for SharePoint or for a Yammer group.
 + **Client id**: Type the Client id for the Yammer Network here.

-Facebook Workplace Group
+Facebook workplace group
 -------------------------------
 This setting is available for a Facebook Workplace Group template for Setup:

 .. image:: teamwork-facebook-workplace-group-612.png

-**Note!** Facebook Workplace Group is not available in Omnia on-prem.
+**Note!** Facebook workplace group is not available in Omnia on-prem.

-+ **Workplace Domain**: Add the Facebook Workplace name here.
++ **Workplace domain**: Add the Facebook Workplace name here.

 Custom steps
 *****************